Fannon/mobo/examples/init/model/README.md

 Models
 ======
 Models represent MediaWiki Categories and Templates.
 They define which fields they consist of to form a specific "Thing".
 Models can extend from other models and inherit their properties.

 Additional properties
 ---------------------
-* `"ignore"`: [Boolean]  If true this file will be ignored by mobo.
-* `"abstract"`: [Boolean]  If true this file will be used for inheritance but not uploaded to the actual model.
-* `"todo"`: [String] Adds a todo note
-* `"smw_subobject"`: [Boolean] If true, this models attributes will be created as subobjects.
-Useful if this model is used through multiple instances.
-* `"smw_category"`: [Boolean] If true, the template will include a category tag.
-This is necessary for mapping forms to already created sites.
-* `"smw_categories"`: [Array] Array of Strings.
-Add any additional categories here.
-* `"propertyOrder"`: [Array]  Array that sets the display order of all (including inherited) properties
-* `"$extend"`: [String] Models can extend from another model (inherit from it).
-Model properties (fields) have to be inherited through $extend too.
+See the corresponding [model/SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/SCHEMA.md) file for a description of all possible properties.

 $extend
 -------
 $extend will inherit all attributes from the referenced file.
 The current object overwrites the inherited one.
-See Example
+See Example below:

 Examples